nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/load-balancing.md

 {{< /tab-icon >}}

 {{< tab-icon "Fifth" "_envelope_5.png">}}
-The last request demonstrates that IPv4 requests work the same way as described before.
+The last request demonstrates how the requests using the IPv4 Round Robin semantic address works exactly the same way as the IPv6 Round Robin semantic address used in the first request.
 {{< /tab-icon >}}

 {{< /tabs-icon >}}